 McCann took her invention to a jewelry findings company to create samples and had the help of her husband Charles, a reporter with United Press Association, as promoter-in-chief.
 Soon major jewelry makers were using her design.
 From fine jewelers such as DeBeers to major costume houses including Coro and Adele Simpson, wingbacks energized mid-century earring design.
 In the 1960s McCann came out with her own earring line that also proved to be very popular.

 The Shuvon Necklace

 In addition to earrings, McCann created a necklace called Shuv-on.
-This was set of two pearl or beaded necklaces that could be configured in over 20 different ways due to the clasp design.
+A set of two pearl or beaded necklaces, the Shuvon could be configured in over 20 different ways due to the clasp design.
 She also introduced a hoop earring that nested in the ear in a similar way to her original Wingbacks.

 As we now know, the Wingback earring never replaced traditional clips, no doubt due to the incredible amount of consumer education necessary to achieve sales.
 Today you can find beautiful vintage Wingback earrings both marked and unmarked at very reasonable prices.
 Wingbacks were considered very upscale so the ones you find today are usually very well made and quite beautiful.
 If you love earrings but find them uncomfortable or if you are just looking for unusual pieces of vintage jewelry to collect, consider a pair of Judith McCann’s wingback earrings, they are a lasting tribute to one woman’s ingenuity.